Spring Bird Migration

-Ducks begin migrating through the Garden in March, and some linger into April and early May.
+Ducks begin migrating in March, and some linger into April and early May.
 But April and May are the months for viewing migratory songbirds, which belong to the avian order Passeriformes, meaning small bird or sparrowlike.
 A songbird possesses a complex vocal organ called the syrinx, which enables it to produce various notes, sometimes more than one at a time.
 Most songbirds also have one toe pointing backward and three others pointing forward.
 When a songbird perches, muscles help the toes wrap around the branch to grip it.

 At least 6,000 species of songbirds, likely more, exist in the world.
-Many of the songbirds we see at the Garden are called Neotropical migrants since they spend winters in Mexico, South America, and other places where insects are available year-round.
+Many of the songbirds we see at the Garden are called neotropical migrants since they spend winters in Mexico, South America, and other places where insects are available year-round.
 These songbirds live in close quarters with the native Mexican and South American species, but when nesting time comes, birds need more space, and that's likely one reason why birds have evolved to migrate.